CCPortal Home | Register | Login

 • on income arising outside Malta, but received in Malta.

-Passive income arising outside Malta but which is not remitted to Malta is not subject to tax in Malta.
-Non-resident shareholders of companies resident in Malta may qualify for refunds of tax, provided that the relevant conditions are satisfied.
+Capital gains arising outside Malta but which are not remitted to Malta are not subject to tax in Malta even where these are remitted to Malta.
+Non-resident shareholders of companies resident in Malta in receipt of a dividend out of Malta taxed profits, may qualify for refunds of tax, provided that the relevant conditions are satisfied.